For Good

-"For Good" is a musical number from the 2003 musical Wicked and the titular second film of its two-part film adaptation.
+"For Good" is a song from the 2003 musical Wicked.
 It is sung as a duet between Elphaba (the Wicked Witch of the West) and Glinda (the Good Witch of the North) as a farewell.
 The song's score and lyrics were written by composer Stephen Schwartz.
+On the Broadway cast recording, the song is performed by Idina Menzel and Kristin Chenoweth.
+In the two-part film adaptation, "For Good" is performed by Cynthia Erivo and Ariana Grande in Wicked: For Good (2025).
+Schwartz commented after the show premiered that for the opening of the song, he asked his daughter what she would say if she would never see her best friend again, and her answer became the first verse of "For Good".

 Lyrics

 The song's lyrics concern how both Elphaba and Glinda have been changed by their friendship with each other.
 Glinda begins by saying that, while she doesn't know if it is true that people come into each other's lives for a reason, "I know I'm who I am today because I knew you."
 Similarly, Elphaba tells Glinda that "whatever way our stories end, I know you have rewritten mine by being my friend."
 Elphaba also asks Glinda to forgive her for anything she might have done wrong, to which Glinda replies that "there's blame to share", but both agree that "none of it seems to matter anymore".
-Schwartz commented after the show premiered that for the opening of the song, he asked his daughter what she would say if she would never see her best friend again, and her answer became the first verse of "For Good".
+They conclude the song by declaring that their friendship has changed both of them "for good" before embracing for the final time.

 Critical reception

 Vulture ranked the song as the third-best from the Wicked score, describing it as "not particularly inventive", "comically heavy-handed", and almost overtaken by "flowery schmaltz", while ultimately concluding that the earned emotion that the show has built through the duo's relationship can "excuse all manner of lyrical sins".
 Playbill ranked it the seventh-best Stephen Schwartz song, deeming it less flashy than other Wicked songs, unique, powerful, meaningful and an insight into how relationships make people grow.
+Jenny Singer of The Forward wrote that it "belongs to an exclusive category: songs that have become staples at graduations, retirement celebrations and funerals".